oracle/truffleruby/doc/user/polyglot.md

 `Java.type(name)` returns a Java class object, given a name such as `java.lang.Integer` or `int[]`.

-Java classes can be imported as Ruby constants in an import block.
+Java classes can be imported as top-level Ruby constants in an import block.

 ```
 Java.import {